Rengo-Labs/CasperLabs-StakeableToken/README.md

 - ##### create_stake_with_cspr <a id="wise-token-create-stake-with-cspr"></a>
 Creates a stake by withdrawing a cspr amount from a provided purse.
-<br> TODO extend with description about making pairs and adding liquidity
 Parameter Name | Type
 |---|--- |
 | referrer | Key |